Eldon Bargewell: Distinguished Service Cross

 The President of the United States of America, authorized by Act of Congress, July 9, 1918 (amended by act of July 25, 1963), takes pleasure in presenting the Distinguished Service Cross to Staff Sergeant Eldon A. Bargewell, United States Army, for extraordinary heroism in connection with military operations involving conflict with an armed hostile force in the Republic of Vietnam, while serving with Command and Control (North), Task Force 1, Studies and Observations Group, 5th Special Forces Group (Airborne), 1st Special Forces, attached to U.S. Army Vietnam Training Advisory Group (TF1AE), U.S. Army Vietnam Training Support Headquarters.
 Staff Sergeant Bargewell distinguished himself on 27 September 1971 while serving as a member of a long range reconnaissance team operating deep in enemy territory.
 On that date, his team came under attack by an estimated 75 to 100 man enemy force.
 Staff Sergeant Bargewell suffered multiple fragmentation wounds from an exploding B-40 rocket in the initial assault, but despite the serious wounds, placed a deadly volume of machine gun fire on the enemy line.
 As the enemy advanced, he succeeded in breaking the assault and forced them to withdraw with numerous casualties.
 When the enemy regrouped, they resumed their assault on the beleaguered team, placing a heavy volume of small arms and automatic weapons fire on Staff Sergeant Bargewell's sector of the defensive perimeter.
 Again he exposed himself to the enemy fire in order to hold his position and prevent the enemy from overrunning the small team.
 After breaking the enemy assault, the team withdrew to a nearby guard.
 At the landing zone, Staff sergeant Bargewell refused medical treatment in order to defend a sector of the perimeter, and insured the safe extraction of his team.
 Staff Sergeant Bargewell's extraordinary heroism and devotion to duty were in keeping with the highest traditions of the military service and reflect great credit upon himself, his unit, and the United States Army.

 Death

-Bargewell died near his home at the age of 71 when his lawnmower went over an embankment near his home.
+Bargewell died near his home at the age of 71 when his lawnmower went over an embankment.